-Pro-life people have very little to say in response to these facts.
-Take for example a Life News article entitled “Legalizing Abortion Did Not Stop Women From Dying in Abortions” (as if that somehow makes it acceptable to again criminalize it, even though that would increase maternal deaths).
+Pro-life individuals have very little to say in response to these facts.
+Take for example a Life News article entitled “Legalizing Abortion Did Not Stop Women From Dying in Abortions” (as if that somehow makes it acceptable to again criminalize it, which would increase maternal deaths).
 The author writes:

-That is literally the only attempt in the article to refute the historical information presented by pro-choice thinkers.
-Simply call it inaccurate, then offer additional knowledge (39 deceased women) and pretend it somehow contradicts the fact thousands more died before those 39.
+That is literally the only attempt in the article to refute the historical information presented by pro-choice advocates.
+Simply call it wrong, then offer additional knowledge (39 deceased women) and pretend it somehow contradicts the fact thousands more died before those 39.

 Not only will outlawing abortion not stop abortion, only endangering women, neither will it stop natural abortions.
-70% of conceptions are lost prior to live birth.
-Most of the failures, miscarriages, self-abortions, whatever you want to call them, occur before a woman misses her period and even knows she is pregnant.
+70% of conceptions are lost prior to live birth, in a natural way.
+Most of the failures, miscarriages, occur before a woman misses her period and even knows she is pregnant.
 Even after she is aware she is with child, she has a 10-20% chance of losing her pregnancy before week 20.
-True, this is not the same as the willful destruction of a fetus by a conscious adult, nor is it meant to say nothing should be done to reduce the number of abortions, but it does provide perspective.
-Nature, evolution, our imperfect reproductive system, are responsible for a holocaust far greater than our own.
+True, this is not the same as the willful destruction of a fetus by conscious adults, nor is it meant to say nothing should be done to reduce the number of abortions, but it does provide perspective.
+Nature, evolution, and our imperfect reproductive systems are responsible for a holocaust far greater than our own.

-As for the second question posed above, we already know the most effective means of reducing abortions: preventing accidental pregnancies.
+As for the final question posed in the beginning, we already know the most effective means of reducing abortions: preventing accidental pregnancies.

 Research overwhelmingly shows safe-sex education prevents accidental pregnancies and abortions.
 Abstinence-only education simply does not work: students in such programs begin exploring their sexuality just as early (often earlier) and with as much enthusiasm as control groups.
 But, unsurprisingly, they are one-third less likely to use contraceptives.
 Thus, one recent study showed teens who received safe-sex education were 50% less likely to become pregnant than teens who received abstinence-only education.

-Studies show sex education accomplishes what conservatives most desire: a longer delay in becoming sexually active, fewer partners, less unprotected sex, lower pregnancy and STD rates, and fewer abortions.
+Studies show sex education accomplishes what conservatives, and many liberals, most desire: a longer delay in becoming sexually active, fewer partners, less unprotected sex, lower pregnancy and STD rates, and fewer abortions.
 This is why those who hate abortion the most should also be the most vocal supporters of safe-sex education.
 To make abortion history, the Right must put aside its hysteria over sex and join the Left on this issue, broadening sex education in the home, at school, in healthcare clinics, etc.

 Even while the U.S. has over 3 million unintended pregnancies a year (teen girls are double the rate of women, due to lack of sex education and access to contraception), the rate of abortions has declined dramatically since Roe v.
 Wade.
 Today it’s under 700,000 a year.
 Planned Parenthood, and groups like it, are central to this reduction effort, because they provide safe-sex information and contraceptives (in 2009, 35% of patient care at Planned Parenthood had to do with contraceptives; compare this to its abortion services: in 2011, only about one in every 10 clients received an abortion).